saulpierotti/markdown_notebook/AG.md

 * Scaffolds are assembled from contigs
 * Sometimes it is not possible to assemble entire chromosomes
 * The quality score of an assembly (n50) is the minimum size of scaffolds that contain 50% of the assembled genome
+* A human chromosome is on average 80-100 Mb

 # Next generation sequencing
 * NGS: Illumina, Ion torrent (Thermo fisher), PacBio, Nanopore, 454